BBloggsbott/BBloggsbott.github.io/_posts/2022-05-07-online-naive-bayes.md

 p(x_n)
 $$

-This denotes the probability of feature n having a value xn in the training data.
+This denotes the probability of feature n having a value $$x_n$$ in the training data.
 This can be calculated as

 $$
 p(x_n) = \frac{Number\ of\ samples\ where\ feature\ n\ has\ the\ value\ x_n}{Total\ number\ of\ samples\ in\ the\ dataset}